gsinclair/whitestone/doc/attest.markdown

 Obviously there is not much use to `T!` and `F!`, but the rest are very important.

-Again for completeness, here is the list of query methods:
+Again for completeness, here is the list of **query methods**:

     T?
 F?
 N?
 Eq?
 Mt?
 Ko?
 Ft?
 Id?
 E?
 C?

 `E?` takes optional arguments: the Exception classes to query.  `C?`, like `C` and `C!`, takes a mandatory argument: the symbol that is expected to be thrown.

+Finally, there are the **no-op methods**.
+These allow you to prevent an assertion from running.

+    xT   xF   xN   xEq   # etc.
+    xT!  xF!  xN!  xEq!  # etc.
+    xT?  xF?  xN?  xEq?  # etc.

+`xD` prevents an entire test from running.

 ## Other methods